Lukasseirl/Tiny_Tapeout_Scoreboard/docs/info.md

 ## How it works

-Plathaltertext - infos cooming soon
+Platzhalter - infos folgen

 ## How to test

-Plathaltertext - infos cooming soon
+Platzhalter - infos folgen

 ## External hardware

-Plathaltertext - infos cooming soon
+Platzhalter - infos folgen